isomerpages/mlaw-lsb/notices-and-announcements/notices/_posts/2023-04-04-post-LSB Notice: LSB Examination (Cadastral Law, Land Lot and Strata Survey) to be held on 31 July 2023.md

 **C. Important Details for Cadastral Law Examination**

 3\.
-The Instructions to Candidates are attached as enclosed for compliance by candidates taking the cadastral law written examination.
+The Instructions to Candidate are attached as enclosed for compliance by candidates taking the cadastral law written examination.
 <br>

 Attachment enclosed: <br>